 I think the answer to this is pretty obvious – always choose grilled over fried!
 When foods are fried, they soak up oil anywhere they can, even more so if they are battered!
 Also, many street stalls fry their foods in the SAME oil all day (whether it’s meat, fish, bananas, root vegetables, spring rolls), making it an even unhealthier choice with a risk of food poisoning.
 Calorie counts won’t be provided here—just know you’ll save about half the calories when you choose grilled.

-Broth based (such as tom yum) vs coconut milk based soups (don’t be scared of good fats)
+Broth-based (such as tom yum) vs. coconut milk -based soups

 Both of these are good options.
 Tom yum is very low calorie because the broth is seafood-based, and is flavored with fragrant herbs…and usually spicy!
 Coconut milk based soups may have way more calories, but coconut milk is very good for you!
 They contain medium train triglycerides, which help to burn fat.
 Broths with coconut milk tend to be less spicy because the fats in the coconut milk help to take away the burn.

 Fresh vs. fried spring rolls

 Refer to the fried vs grilled above!
 Fresh is always better, and they will usually make it to order in front of you.
 You can typically choose fish, shrimp, pork, and sometimes you can get it vegetarian with tofu.

 Pad thai (ผัดไทย) vs. seafood omelet (hoy tod หอยทอด)